serokell/deploy-rs/README.md

 ### Magic Rollback

-There is a built-in feature to prevent you making changes that might render your machine unconnectable or unusuable, which works by connecting to the machine after profile activation to confirm the machine is still available, and instructing the target node to automatically roll back if it is not confirmed.
+There is a built-in feature to prevent you making changes that might render your machine unconnectable or unusable, which works by connecting to the machine after profile activation to confirm the machine is still available, and instructing the target node to automatically roll back if it is not confirmed.
 If you do not disable `magicRollback` in your configuration (see later sections) or with the CLI flag, you will be unable to make changes to the system which will affect you connecting to it (changing SSH port, changing your IP, etc).

 ## API